WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    transactions) of all parties, once at establishment, and (optionally) once on fulfillment.

+Note at throughout each of these exchanges, Joe and Tisha's respective privacy is protected from each other until they are both ready to meet in person (if they choose to do so), and then protected afterward.
+As a rule, personal private information should never be shared directly--once data is copied to a location out of its owner's control, no guarantees can be made of its security, and mandated deletion is unfeasible.

 Technology Possibilities

 Contracts as mentioned above are a common application for decentralized